 Alpha Lipoic Acid

 Most antioxidants are either fat-soluble or water-soluble, but not both.
 Alpha lipoic acid is one that functions in both environments.
 Alpha lipoic acid or lipoic acid, an antioxidant that also lowers glucose levels, insulin levels.
 It will also reduce insulin resistance while improving insulin sensitivity.
 Found in spinach, broccoli, beef.
 It burns sugar in your body, turning it into energy.
 If you don't have enough ALA, you will have low energy.
-50 to 100mg per day is sufficient to prevent Syndrome X. If you already have glucose intolerance or Syndrome X you will need between 100 and 300mg per day.
+50 to 100mg per day is sufficient to prevent Metabolic Syndrome.
+If you already have glucose intolerance or Syndrome X you will need between 100 and 300mg per day.

 Vitamin E can reduce glucose levels and improve insulin sensitivity.
 It's also a fat-soluble antioxidant, so it neutralizes free radicals.
-400IU will help protect against Syndrome X. If you already have Syndrome X, 400-800IU will be helpful.
+400IU will help protect against Metabolic Syndrome.
+If you already have Syndrome X, 400-800IU will be helpful.
 Do not use the synthetic form (dl-alpha-tocopherol).
 Use only the natural form, d-alpha-tocopherol.
 The closest form to nature includes alpha tocopherols as well as mixed or gamma, beta and delta tocopherols.

 Vitamin C is another antioxidant that will neutralize free radicals.
 It also helps with insulin sensitivity.
 Preferred forms are from fruits such as the amla berry or acerola cherry.
 50-250mg per day is sufficient in this form.